Understand the key terms and definitions you need to know for equality, diversity and inclusion compliance.

 See also Gender Identity, Non-binary Identity, MtF and FtM, Gender Dysphoria and Gender Recognition Act.

 Prejudice or discrimination based on someone's perceived or actual gender identity or gender expression.

-Unconscious bias (also known as implicit or hidden bias) is a form of subconscious prejudice or belief which may relate to the protected characteristics.
+Unconscious bias (also known as Implicit Bias or Hidden Bias) is a form of subconscious prejudice or belief which may relate to the protected characteristics.
 We all have the tendency to make 'snap' decisions, assumptions or judgments about people or events subconsciously, based on our past experiences and background.
 This can sometimes lead to stereotyping or certain individuals or groups being disadvantaged.
 It is important to be aware of your own unconscious (hidden) biases.
 You can do this by taking an Implicit Association Test (IAT).
 See also Bias.